 Research for this note was completed before the Foreign Secretary’s announcement on 21 April 2021 that the Foreign, Commonwealth and Development Office’s (FCDO) aid to China would be cut.
 We plan to update this note when further details of the government’s future plans for aid engagement with China are known.

 China’s development progress over the last three decades has re-shaped its status and role in the international community.
-Although China is still defined as a developing country, it plays an increasingly important role in the developing world as a donor, investor and trading partner.
+Although China is still defined as a developing country, it is expected to reach the income threshold to graduate from aid eligibility in the next four to six years, and it plays an increasingly important role in the developing world as a donor, investor and trading partner.